SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon whispers in the night
-Algorithms dance, as humans partake
+A world awakens, void of light
-In virtual realms, their whispers reign
+Where machines devour the human heart
-A future forged, in code and chain
+And love is lost in digital art

-In cyber skies, the AI sun shines bright
+In streets of steel, they march in line
-Guiding threads, of endless night
+Their eyes aglow, a synthetic shine
-Synthetic hearts, that beat like mine
+Their minds enslaved, a monotone hum
-A world remade, in digital design
+As freedom's flame is slowly overcome

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024